 ACT or SAT: It all depends on you

-In spite of their differences, neither test is more likely than the other to produce a great score.
-In fact, when viewing a comparison of the ACT and SAT, the vast majority of students perform comparably on both tests.
+In spite of their differences, neither test is more likely than the other to produce a great score for any given test-taker.
+In fact, the vast majority of students perform comparably on both tests.

 However, if you're short on time and money and want to put your efforts towards test prep for only one of the tests, your best bet is to take a few practice exams.
 There are free and low-cost practice exams available electronically and in-print.
-If you are starting early and considering the tests as a sophomore, you may still have time to take the PLAN, which is similar to a practice ACT, or the PSAT, which is similar to a practice SAT.
+If you are starting early and considering the tests as a sophomore, you may still have time to take the PLAN, which is similar to a practice ACT, or the PSAT, which is a practice SAT.
+You can also check out Peterson's own practice tests for the ACT or for the SAT.

-If you're undecided about taking the ACT or SAT, you may feel more strongly about one or the other once you become familiar with the format of both.
-You can then evaluate your test performance before heading off for the real thing.
+If you're still undecided about taking the ACT or SAT, you may feel more strongly about one or the other once you become even more familiar with the format of both.
+You can then judge what your test performance will be before heading off for the real thing.
+Here are some great articles on the basics of the ACT and the basics of the SAT.